dogtools/dog/DOGFILE_SPEC.md

 # Dogfile Spec

-This is a work in progress, almost none of this is implemented in `dog` yet.
+This is a work in progress, almost none of this is implemented in Dog yet.
 This document is a draft of the Dogfile Spec.

-[dog](https://github.com/dogtools/dog) is a command line application that executes tasks.
-It's the first tool that uses Dogfiles and is developed at the same time as the Dogfile format itself.
+[Dog](https://github.com/dogtools/dog) is a command line application that executes tasks.
+It's the first tool that uses Dogfiles and is developed at the same time as the Dogfile Spec itself.

 ## File Format